Fountain City oddities

 "There's a lot of magic here, a lot of wonderful totems — eagles, wild turkeys, deer up in the hills, lots of fishing — and they're an inspiration every day,'' says Leo Smith.

-There's a whole shelf full of Leo Smith pieces in Elmer Duellman's family room, 2½ miles above town on a ridge overlooking the river.
+There's a whole shelf full of Leo Smith pieces in the family room of Elmer and Bernadette Duellman, 2½ miles above town on a ridge overlooking the river.
 There's also a 1929 Ford Phaeton and an alcove of antique metal toys, any one of which would cause a stampede at a flea market.

-And that's just Duellman's house.
+And that's just the house.
 In another building, there are shelves and shelves of toys — a Tom Corbett Space Cadet, a Cocoa Puff train, a Popeye, hundreds of vehicles of all kinds.

 In four other buildings, there are real cars — a 1929 Olds woody, a G-Man Cruiser, a 1955 Packard, the 1958 Chevy in which he met his wife, Bernadette.

-But mostly, Elmer Duellman is the kingpin of pedal cars.
+Elmer Duellman, who died in 2019, was the kingpin of pedal cars.
 And pedal tractors.
 And pedal helicopters.

 Anyone who looks at this armada of antiques may guess that the little Elmer Duellman didn't have many toys growing up, and he'd be right.
-Although, Duellman says, no one around Fountain City had anything fancy.
+Although according to Duellman, no one around Fountain City had anything fancy.

 "I bought my first pedal-car in 1971; I'd never seen one before,'' he said.
 "I thought it was pretty neat, so I bought it.
 Then I started buying a couple more, then more than more.''

-A year after Elmer and Bernadette opened their collection as a museum, a different kind of tourist attraction came to town in the form of a 55-ton boulder.
+Not long after that, a different kind of tourist attraction came to town in the form of a 55-ton boulder.

 It hurtled into the recently redecorated bedroom of Dwight and Maxine Anderson, just as Maxine had walked out of it.
 The badly shaken Andersons quickly sold the house to John and Frances Burt, who opened it as The Rock in the House.

-Now, Frances Burt shows tourists the rogue rock, still hunkered down in the pink floral bedroom.
-In "Believe It or Not!'' style, she tells about the woman next door who, in 1901, was killed by a boulder.
+For years, Frances Burt showed tourists the rogue rock, still hunkered down in the pink floral bedroom, and, in "Believe It or Not!'' style, told about the woman next door who, in 1901, was killed by a boulder.

 © Beth Gauper